Revolver cannon: Precursors

-The Confederate States of America used a single 2-inch, 5-shot revolver cannon with manually rotated chambers during the Siege of Petersburg.
+The Confederate States used a single 2-inch, 5-shot revolver cannon with manually rotated chambers during the Siege of Petersburg.
 The gun was captured in Danville, Virginia by Union forces on April 27, 1865.

-The Hotchkiss revolving cannon of the late 19th century was not a revolver cannon in the modern sense but was rather a Rotary cannon, with multiple barrel allowing for feeding and extraction operations in parallel in different barrels.
+The Hotchkiss revolving cannon of the late 19th century was not a revolver cannon in the modern sense but was rather a rotary cannon, with multiple barrels allowing for feeding and extraction operations in parallel in different barrels.

 In 1905, C. M. Clarke patented the first fully automatic, gas-operated rotary chamber gun, but his design was ignored at the time.
 Clarke's patent came as reciprocating-action automatic weapons like the Maxim gun and the Browning gun were peaking in popularity.

-In 1932, the Soviet ShKAS machine gun, 7.62 mm calibre aircraft ordnance used a twelve-round capacity, revolver-style feed mechanism with a single barrel and single chamber, to achieve firing rates of well over 1800 rounds per minute, and as high as 3,000 rounds per minute in special test versions in 1939, all operating from internal gas-operated reloading.
+In 1932, the Soviet ShKAS machine gun, 7.62 mm caliber aircraft ordnance used a twelve-round capacity, revolver-style feed mechanism with a single barrel and single chamber, to achieve firing rates of well over 1,800 rounds per minute, and as high as 3,000 rounds per minute in special test versions in 1939, all operating from internal gas-operated reloading.
 Some 150,000 ShKAS weapons were produced for arming Soviet military aircraft through 1945.

-Around 1935, Silin, Berezin and Morozenko worked on a 6000 rpm 7.62 mm aircraft machine gun using revolver design, called SIBEMAS (СИБЕМАС), but this was abandoned.
+Around 1935, Silin, Berezin and Morozenko worked on a 6,000 rpm 7.62 mm aircraft machine gun using revolver design, called SIBEMAS (СИБЕМАС), but this was abandoned.